Sebastien Bellin

 Sebastien Bellin (born May 14, 1978) is a Brazilian-Belgian former professional basketball player.
 He has also been a part of the Belgian national basketball team in his career, he made his last appearance in 2010.

 He was seriously injured at Brussels Airport during the 2016 Brussels bombings.

+In 2023, a documentary was released following Bellin after 13 surgeries over six years due to the aftermath of the attack.
+The documentary covered Bellin's training for and participation in the Ironman Triathlon in Hawaii.